ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 For more information about the architecture, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).

-## Technical specifications for vCenter Server instances
+## Technical specifications for {{site.data.keyword.vcf-auto-short}} instances
 {: #vc_vcenterserveroverview-specs}

 The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {: note}

-The following components are included in your vCenter Server instance.
+The following components are included in your {{site.data.keyword.vcf-auto-short}} instance.

 ### Bare metal server
 {: #vc_vcenterserveroverview-bare-metal}